-The overall financial condition of the Peachtree City Water and Sewerage Authority (the "Authority") remained strong during the fiscal year ended September 30, 2020, with minimal impact from the COVID-19 pandemic.
+The overall financial condition of the Peachtree City Water and Sewerage Authority (the "Authority") remained strong during the fiscal year ended September 30, 2022.
 The Authority funds its daily operation and maintenance expenses strictly from sewer billings.
-According to its bond covenants, the Authority is required to generate revenues that are at least equal to 110% of its annual debt services after deducting operating expenses.
+According to its bond covenants, the Authority is required to generate revenues that are at least equal to 110% of its annual debt service, after deducting operating expenses, excluding depreciation.
 This is referred to as coverage.
-For the Fiscal Year 2020, the Authority generated a 176% coverage.
+For the Fiscal Year 2022, the Authority generated a 179% coverage.

 The Authority is administered by its staff.
 The General Manager of the Authority is charged with the responsibility of daily operation and administration of the Authority.
 Beginning July 2018, Mr. L.H.
 (Dan) Davis, Jr., P.E. with Integrated Science & Engineering, Inc. has served as General Manager of the Authority.
 Since 2018, the Authority has run a lean organization, with employees performing multiple tasks and duties.
-The Authority employs 26 full-time and two part-time employees.
+The Authority employs twenty-seven full-time employees.
 The facilities are staffed 24 hours a day, seven days a week, with additional staff on-call for emergencies.
 The Authority is highly reliant on technology to maintain its efficiency.